Skip to main content

 - A virtual cloud network is a virtual version of a traditional network—including subnets, route tables, and gateways—on which your instances run.
-A cloud network resides within a single region but can cross multiple availability domains.
-You can define subnets for a cloud network in different availability domains, but the subnet itself must belong to a single availability domain.
+A cloud network resides within a single region but includes all the region's availability domains.
+Each subnet you define in the cloud network can either be in a single availability domain or span all the availability domains in the region (recommended).
 You need to set up at least one cloud network before you can launch instances.
-You can configure the cloud network with an optional internet gateway to handle public traffic, and an optional IPSec VPN connection to securely extend your on-premises network.
+You can configure the cloud network with an optional internet gateway to handle public traffic, and an optional IPSec VPN connection or FastConnect to securely extend your on-premises network.

 - An instance is a compute host running in the cloud.
 An Oracle Cloud Infrastructure compute instance allows you to utilize hosted physical hardware, as opposed to the traditional software-based virtual machines, ensuring a high level of security and performance.